ddemaree/ticktock/README.markdown

 * TT's JavaScript code is managed using [Sprockets](http://github.com/sstephenson/sprockets), served up using the sprockets-rails plugin.
 Unless a particular bit of JS code needs to be used on only one/a few screens, it should be placed in the `/app/javascripts` directory and included into `application.js`.

+* Layouts are all wrapped in a partial called `chrome` which includes headers and most of the common UI.
+This allows us to place section-specific CSS/JS includes into the individual layouts (e.g., `events.html.erb`).
+The chrome partial is in `/app/views/layouts/_chrome.erb`.

+* TT uses Shoulda and Factory Girl for its tests.
+The test suite is a little bit stale (as of 3/31/09) but there's currently roughly 1:1 coverage and I'd like to keep it that way.

 ## Setting up Ticktock locally ##